 On the contrary, ripe avocados have a mellowly sweet flavor.
 They are also creamy and turn into a decadent mousse beautifully.

 When choosing, pay attention to the appearance of the avocado fruit.
-Since avocados ripen very slowly, when buying an avocado that you do not plan to eat right away, choose the fruit that is hard and heavy, it will ripen at room temperature within two days.
+Since avocados ripen very slowly when buying an avocado that you do not plan to eat right away, choose the hard and heavy fruit that will ripen at room temperature within two days.

 Coconut Cream vs. Coconut Milk

 You have probably heard of coconut milk, but are you wondering if coconut cream is the same thing?
 Well, not quite.
 Coconut cream is made from the inner meat of mature coconuts.
 It is a delicious heavy cream substitute that is used traditionally in many cultures, especially in the Caribbean, Asia, and South America.